Book censorship in India: Post Independence

 During the 1960s, following the Sino-Indian war, Chinese books and magazines were banned.

+Beginning in 1975, India banned Quotations from Chairman Mao Zedong.

 After protests by Muslims and a petition by Syed Shahabuddin to the Rajiv Gandhi government, The Satanic Verses was banned in 1988, with India becoming the first country to ban the book.

 Topics

 Religious

 Many books in India are or were banned for disagreeing with Islam and Hinduism's teachings.

 Political

-Many books in India were banned for criticizing India and it's government or political systems.
+Many books in India were banned for criticizing India and its government or political systems.

 Historical

 Books were banned for criticizing Gandhi and other important Indian historical figures.

 Obscenity

 The Scented Garden: Anthropology of the Sex Life in the Levant was banned due to sexually explicit content.